DrJohnMelville/Pdf/Docs/Architecture/AssemblySummaries.md

 **Melville.Fonts** is a limited implementation of TrueType, OpenType, Compact Font Format, Type 1 Font parsers.
 These parsers are just enough to render PDF on moderate to high resolution devices.
 These parsers ignore hinting, and ignore a lot of the advanced typographic features of the fonts.
 This paerser will extract CMAPS, extract glyph names, render glyphs, and extract glyph widths.
 This is enough to render PDF.
-This replaces a native SharpFont dependency with exzclusively managed code.
+This replaces a previous native SharpFont dependency with exclusively managed code.

 ## The Testing Libraries